posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 Let's examine the case of `http.Request`:

 1. The request object becomes our context manager.
-   Instead of using the context object, we usually find ourselves pass the request object.
+   Instead of using the context object, we usually find ourselves passing the request object.
    For example, consider a function `f` that needs both the context and the request.
    Usually, `f` will be implemented as follows: